Generating Item Codes Using Custom Logic

 Why Use Custom Logic for Item Codes?

-Manually assigning item codes can be time-consuming, especially when dealing with a large number of items.
-Custom logic allows you to automate this process by defining rules that generate item codes based on specific attributes, such as item group, brand, or material.
+Item codes are used to identify and manage inventory efficiently.
+While you can manually assign item codes, using custom logic to generate them automatically can save time, reduce errors, and ensure consistency across your inventory.
+Custom logic allows you to generate item codes based on specific attributes, such as item group, brand, or material.
 Here are some benefits of using custom logic:

 Step-by-Step Guide to Setting Up Custom Logic